 4. You can give employees the freedom to manage their own time

-Because of the improved accountability that automation brings to your workflows and business, you do not need to have people on-site or even online at specific times to make things happen.
-The automations will do all the heavy lifting.
-Furthermore, people in leadership roles in your business can spend their time on making the business better rather than following up on task completion or managing your team's workload.
+Because of the improved accountability that automated workflows bring to your business, you do not need to have people on-site or even online at specific times to make things happen.
+The automation will do all the heavy lifting.
+Furthermore, people in leadership roles in your business can spend their time on strategizing better rather than micromanaging your team's workload.

-What workflows do you currently automate in your business?
+What contract management workflows do you currently automate in your business?